 Most car accident cases settle without going to trial.
 It is rare for a victim to have to sue and have the lawsuit go to a jury trial.
 This does occasionally occur, though.

-Generally, the victim and their legal team – if they have one – presents strong evidence proving negligence and liability.
+Generally, the victim and their legal team – if they have one – present strong evidence proving negligence and liability.
 They file an insurance claim with the liable party’s insurance company and demand a payout based on recoverable damages.
 This often leads to settlement negotiations.

 - You have up to one year after a crash to sue in Louisiana under La.
 Civ.
 Code Art.
 3492.